Trusted by 100,000+ organizations across the globe

 Security professionals must be able to make decisions quickly to minimize risk in the event of an incident.
 The latest video security trends offer smart camera systems that can provide valuable support and speed up response times by triggering alerts when they detect events that do not comply with pre-set specifications.

-IP cameras have the edge here because they can be programmed to respond to specific events.
+IP cameras such as PTZ IP security cameras have the edge here because they can be programmed to respond to specific events.
 They are sometimes described as ‘cameras with a brain’.
 With the addition of artificial intelligence at camera or monitoring level, an IP solution can provide security teams with greater responsiveness than analog security.

 If the security monitoring team is located a significant distance from the area or building where cameras are installed, it’s important to compare maximum transmission distances for analog cameras vs. IP cameras.